Dhruv0226/oss-audit-24BAI10807/README.md

 ```bash
 bash scripts/script5_manifesto_generator.sh
 ```
 Interactive.
 You will be prompted for 3 answers.
-Output is saved to `manifesto_[username].txt` in the current directory.
+Output is saved to `manifesto_dhruv.txt` in the current directory.

 ---